Flu will often get better on its own, but it can make some people seriously ill. It's important to get the flu vaccine if you're advised to.

 Flu symptoms come on very quickly and can include:

-- a sudden high temperature of 38C or above
+- a sudden high temperature

 - an aching body